-The RN will respond to the changing needs of the hospital, performing other tasks as required.
+The RN will respond to the changing needs of Te Whatu Ora - Capital, Coast and Huutt Valley, performing other tasks as required.
 The RN is expected to contribute to the implementation of District and nursing goals and values, and to promote Te Whatu Ora - Health New Zealand Capital, Coast and Hutt Valley as a centre of excellence for nursing practice.